volusion/element/content/tutorials/product-landing-page.md

 ![Create New Theme Dialog](createNewThemeDialog.png)

-Enter "Product Landing Test Theme" as the name for your theme.

-Then click the "Create" button.
+Enter "Product Landing Test Theme" as the name for your theme, then click the **Create** button.

-## Adding a New Page for Your Product Landing Block
+## Add a New Page for Your Product Landing Block

-You need a page for your product landing block.
+You now need to create a page for your product landing block.

 ![Page Selection dropdown](pageDropdown.png)

-Click the "Add a Page" link, which will open a panel in the sidebar:
+Click the **Add a Page** link, which will open a panel in the sidebar:

 ![Add a Page Panel](addAPagePanelProductLanding.png)